swagtop/bevy-flake/README.md

 bevy build web --bundle
 ```

-If you've set the `src` config attribute, you can build your project using Nix:
+If you've set the `src` config attribute to the path of your project, you can
+build it using Nix:

 ```sh
 # Build all targets: